-Titanium sheets are flat components of titanium metal which are thinner than 0.25 inches in pure ore form ready for secondary fabrication.
-As titanium is a difficult substance to process, manufacturers who work with titanium typically begin their fabrication processes with either titanium sheeting or, for larger quantities, titanium plates which are already prepared for secondary fabrication.
+Titanium sheets are flat components of titanium metal that are thinner than 0.25 inches in pure ore form ready for secondary fabrication.
+As titanium is a difficult substance to process, manufacturers who work with titanium typically begin their fabrication processes with either titanium sheeting or, for larger quantities, titanium plates that are already prepared for secondary fabrication.

 Advantages of Titanium Sheets

 Comparable to steel in strength, titanium is half of the steel's density and has excellent corrosion resistance to acid, oxygen, chloride, and salt corrosion without the need for galvanization or coating.
 Because of these properties, titanium offers what is ultimately a cost-effective solution for many uses.
 It may consist of a costly initial output, but over time due to its durability, strength, and resistance to wear, titanium will prove worth the cost.
 In its various forms of bars, pipes, wire, and rods, titanium holds the same amount of strength as copper, steel, brass, or aluminum, with only half the material volume.
 Once processed into an ore, titanium is relatively easy to fabricate and extremely useful, which is why many industries choose titanium even at a higher cost, continually researching new possible uses for titanium.
 Aquarium, naval, and other saltwater industries often use titanium for underwater parts due to its resistance to erosion, stress, microbiological corrosion, and pitting.
 Because it is such a lightweight, high strength material, titanium is used in the automotive industry for valve springs, rocker arms, connecting rods, exhaust systems, driveshafts, steering gear, etc. Other uses for titanium include semiconductor and battery wires, chemical and petroleum handling, agri-food, orthopedics, and sporting goods equipment.